 - Broken jaw.
 For this kind of jaw pain, apply cold compresses or ice and go immediately to your emergency dental clinic or emergency room.

 A dental emergency comes in many different scenarios.
 Reducing your pain and discomfort is the first goal of your local, nearby emergency dentist.
-Working with your medical history and understanding your symptoms helps your urgent care dentist treat and recover from your accident, trauma or tooth discomfort.
-Your Sunday dentist, open on Saturday as well, gets you in as quickly as possible.
+Working with your medical history and understanding your symptoms helps your urgent care dentist treat and recover from your accident, trauma, or tooth discomfort.